ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Intro

-In this second post we build upon the solution of the previous post.
+In this second post we build upon the solution of [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/).
 We'll deploy API Management behind an Application Gateway and configure the Application Gateway to validate client certificates.
 We'll also configure the Application Gateway to forward the client certificate to API Management for further validation.

-This post provides a step by step guide.
+This post provides a step-by-step guide.
 If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw). _(Note that the deployment will take up to 45 minutes, because API Management will be deployed inside a virtual network.)_

-> TODO: app gateway config works for app services too.
+The application gateway configuration outlined in this post can also be used in other situations.
+For example, when you have ASP.NET APIs hosted in App Services.

 ### Table of Contents